-Researchers identify four distinct mechanisms that contribute to gastric cancersJanuary 28th, 2013 in Cancer /
+Researchers identify four distinct mechanisms that contribute to gastric cancersJanuary 28, 2013 in Medicine & Health / Cancer

 Scientists at A*STAR's Genome Institute of Singapore (GIS) headed a study that discovered four processes by which gastric cancer is formed.
 This is extremely important since gastric cancer is the second most common cause of cancer deaths worldwide, claiming almost 750,000 lives annually, 60% of which are Asians.

 Using what is known as next-generation sequencing technologies, GIS scientists were able to provide a comprehensive view of the gastric cancer genome, characterizing micro- and macro-scale mutations.
 This led to the identification of four distinct processes that cause mutations in gastric cancer.
 One of these was found to have a targeted impact on genes and is potentially triggered by bacterial infection.
 The other processes were found to have impact throughout the genome, and included oxidative damage processes and the failure of DNA proof-reading mechanisms.